rubenbarbosa2023/rubenbarbosa2023/README.md

 ## 🚀 About Me
 - 🔭 I’m currently working on: SoLuX
 - 🌱 Learning: Philosophy and how to comunicate
-- 💬 Ask me about:
+- 💬 Ask me about: Boxing, Lego and Music

 ## 🧰 Tech Stack
 ![C#](https://img.shields.io/badge/C%23-239120?logo=csharp&logoColor=white)